Forecasting Local Ionospheric Parameters Using Transformers: Methods

 \subsection{Model covariates}

 Incorporating additional covariates into the transformer model is as easy as concatenating another time series to the matrix $\mathbf{X}$.
-Moreover, what sets the transformer apart from most other empirical and assimilative models is its natural ability to incorporate what may be considered future-known covariates through the decoder block (see Figure \ref{chp4:fig:model_diagram}).
-Since IRI is a quick and efficient means of generating climatological predictions of the F2-layer parameters, it is an obvious choice for a decoder input.
-We use a convenient, pure Python version of IRI called PyIRI \cite{forsythe_2024} to generate foF2, hmF2, and the thickness parameters $B_{bot}^{\text{F2}}$ and $B_{top}^{\text{F2}}$ for every contiguous data segment.
-Together, these IRI covariates allow the transformer to include climatology for the F2-region of the ionosphere that uses the latest parameterization of the observed F10.7cm solar flux.
+Moreover, what sets the transformer apart from most other empirical and assimilative models is its natural ability to incorporate what may be considered future-known covariates through the decoder block (see Figure \ref{fig:model_diagram}).
+Since PyIRI is a quick and efficient means of generating climatological predictions of the F2-layer parameters, it is an obvious choice for a decoder input.
+We use PyIRI to generate foF2, hmF2, and the thickness parameters $B_{bot}^{\text{F2}}$ and $B_{top}^{\text{F2}}$ for every contiguous data segment.
+Together, these PyIRI covariates allow the transformer to include climatology for the F2-region of the ionosphere that uses the latest parameterization of the observed F10.7 cm solar flux.
 Finally, the solar zenith angle (SZA) is calculated for each geographic location and time \cite{reda_2008}.
-Figure \ref{chp4:fig:data_covariates} illustrates these additional covariates for the Boulder, CO, USA ionosonde station.
+Figure \ref{fig:data_covariates} illustrates these additional covariates for the Boulder, CO, USA ionosonde station.